jailjones/katacoda-scenarios/session-02-Angus/containers-kubectl-describe.md

 `kubectl describe pod two-containers`{{execute}}

 This subcommand, like `kubectl get pods`, is a generic command you can use to examine any kind of resource, not just Pods.
-You can also `kubectl get deployments` and `kubectl describe service $NAME`.
+You can also use commands such as `kubectl get deployments`, `kubectl describe service`, and similar commands for any kubernetes API object.

 The output is extensive, but you can see our two entries under the `Containers:` key: